 Fig. 15.
 Broad band radiation generated by nearby lightning strokes observed at Bleien observatory, Switzerland.
 Antenna = biconical dipole, linearly polarized.

+of Dirac-pulse the spectrum must be broad band and flat, thus lightning strikes could be used to calibrate standing waves of the telescope.

 2.12.
 Microwave pulsations

 - 2.13.
-Transit quiet sun - 2.14.
+Transit quiet sun

+- 2.14.
 Calibration steps

 3. Artificial (man-made) spectra

 3.1.
 Electric (Plasma) welding

 To the end of August 2004 new rails were installed to secure our scaffold at both telescopes in Bleien.
 The rails had to be welded together with an electric plasma welding tool.
-While the welding operator was working, all instruments were operational and we got very strong interference due to the electromagnetic fields of the fast changing current in the connecting wiring.
-Assuming that these interference is broad band one could try to use this pseudo-flare for calibration.
+While the welding operator was working, all instruments were operational and we got very strong interference due

 Fig. 16.
 Interference due to manual plasma welding near the telescope observed at Bleien observatory, Switzerland.
-Antenna = log-per CLP-5130, linearly polarized $45^{\circ}$ .
+Antenna = log-per CLP-5130, linearly polarized 45° .

 Fig. 17.
 Interference due to electric fence near the telescope observed at Bleien observatory, Switzerland.
-Antenna = parabolic dish 7m, linearly polarized $45^{\circ}$ .
+Antenna = parabolic dish 7m, linearly polarized 45° . to the electromagnetic fields of the fast changing current in the connecting wiring.
+Assuming that these interference is broad band one could try to use this pseudo-flare for calibration.
 3.2.
-Electric fence

-The nearby farmer uses to keep his cows near the telescopes during summer for feeding.
+Electric fence The nearby farmer uses to keep his cows near the telescopes during summer for feeding.
 To keep the cows in a defined area, an electric fence was installed.
 The electric fence had a distance of about 5m to the telescopes.
 Sparks between wire and large blades of grass lead to short and intensive electromagnetic fields producing bright pixels in the spectra, see figure 17.
 These bright pixels are pseudo-periodic and appear as diagonal structures in the spectrum from bottom left to top right.
 After discussions with the farmer the electric fence was switched off when no cows where around.

 Fig. 18.
 Interference due to damaged gate array logic in the front-end of the telescope observed at Bleien observatory, Switzerland.
-Antenna = parabolic dish 5m, linearly polarized $45^{\circ}$ .
+Antenna = parabolic dish 5m, linearly polarized 45° .